katur/eegi/README.md

 One other Django app holds simple website functionality used across the other apps:

-- [website](website) holds aspects of the website that are common to all apps (e.g., the templates and stylesheets for the home page, footer, etc)
+- [website](website) holds website functionality that does not fall into one of the other apps
+  (e.g., the templates and stylesheets for the home page, footer, etc)